twirrim/kattis/README.md

 # kattis
 My answers to Kattis problems.
-Mix of Python and Rust
+Mix of Python, Rust, and C.